iamdcj/es-whatever/src/arrays/map/README.md

 The `map` helper should be used when you want to manipulate some/all items in array, and return a new array with these modifications present.

+It is often use to modify records in some fashion, or to pluck a particular property from a collection of data.

+#### Modify Records

+The following example build on-top of the original array, adding an `id` for each `user` in `users`;

 ```
 const users = [{ name: "David" }, { name: "Nole" }]